by Amy Medling, founder of PCOS Diva

 On chronic inflammation

 As mentioned earlier, chronic inflammation is what many researchers consider the common denominator for almost every disease known to humans.
-For women with PCOS, symptoms are associated with inflammation whether it is hormonal imbalance or insulin resistance.
+For women with PCOS, symptoms are associated with inflammation whether it is a hormonal imbalance or insulin resistance.

 Quercetin has been cited for its anti-inflammatory properties in various studies.
 Here are some of them: